Are we a good match?

 What about malaria?

 This depends on the area you visit.
-Your safari planner will advise whether or not you are going to a malaria area.
+We can and will advise whether or not you are going to a designated malaria area.
 Malaria pills come in many offerings, so check with your doctor or travel clinic before you depart on your safari, to find out which one is most suitable for you.

 What is a boma?

 This is a boma.
 It is an enclosed, secure outdoor area where dinner is served in dry weather.
 The top is open to the stars.
 In the middle, a camp fire sets the scene.
 After dinner, you can pull your chair up to the fire to finish your coffee or wine.
-Bliss.
-It's the perfect end to a day on safari.
+It's the perfect way to end a day on safari.

-Remember: your safari lodge is in the wilderness and there are no fences between you and the wildlife.
-This means you ask for an escort to get you to your tent or chalet.
-No exceptions!
+Your safari lodge is in the wilderness.
+There are no fences between you and the wildlife.
+This means you must ask for an escort to get you to your tent or chalet after dark.
+No exceptions.

 What injections, if any, do I need?

 It depends where you're going to.
 Some areas are within the Yellow Fever belt and you will need a jab (it will last you your lifetime).
 Discuss this with your GP or clinic or physician.
-Some visitors voluntarily do a Hep-A-B-typhoid vaccination; otherwise, just bring a standard First Aid kit with anti-histamine cream and tablets, and mosquito repellent.
+Some visitors voluntarily do a Hep-A-B-typhoid vaccination.
+Bring a standard First Aid kit with anti-histamine cream and tablets, and mosquito repellent.